categories

 TeamViewer Partner Did Not Connect To Router

-If your partner computer is not connected to the network, you may see this error message.
+If your partner’s computer is not connected to the network, you may see this error message.
 If you have confirmed that both computers are connected, follow the steps below to try to resolve this issue.
-Return to Issues Chart.
+If these steps don’t work, more information can be found in our article on how to fix “Partner did not connect to router”.

 The screen cannot be captured at the moment